 A user hierarchy is a multi-level hierarchy that you define based on a data source, or the system can define for you automatically based on existing data relationships.
-Examples include a 'Product' or 'Geography' hierarchy.
 For more details about hierarchies, see Understanding the Dundas BI data model.

-The Adventure Works for SQL Server 2012 database is used as an example.
+The Adventure Works 2014 database is used as an example.

 Related video: Creating Custom Categorical Hierarchies

 2. Automatic joins

 This walkthrough begins with the table visualization from the View data with a chart and drill down article, which displays OrderQty as a measure, and a modified date-time hierarchy on the ROWS axis.

 In the EXPLORE panel, expand your data connector.
 Find the table [Sales].[SalesOrderDetail] and expand it as well.

 Drag the ProductID column onto the COLUMNS field of the Data Analysis Panel.